cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: I do not want to compute the alignment.
 ------------------------------------------

-A: use the -convert flag
+A: use the -convert flag:

 ::